 Fingers: This is the method that yields the most accurate information.
 Clean your hands.
 Insert two fingers into your vagina and check the consistency, colour, and stickiness.

 The following are the typical results that are found throughout a menstrual cycle:

-- Clear like egg white, less viscous, and abundant: This is the time when you will be most and will be ovulating.
+Clear like egg white, less viscous, and abundant: This is the time when you will be most fertile and will be ovulating.
 This is the best time to try to conceive.

 What If You Notice Pink or Brown Cervical Discharge?

 Some women have pink or brown spotting sometime between the 6th and 12th day of pregnancy.
 This is termed “implantation bleeding”.
 It is thought to be triggered by the action of the fertilized egg sticking onto the wall of the uterus.
 However, it isn’t really clear if that is the reason behind it.
-A brown discharge is usually noticed when the period ends and it is usually a cleaning mechanism which involves getting rid of old blood.
-A pinkish brown discharge could be because of various reasons, and pregnancy is one of them.
+Brown discharge is usually noticed when the period ends and it is usually a cleaning mechanism which involves getting rid of old blood.
+A pinkish-brown discharge could be because of various reasons, and pregnancy is one of them.